stefansphtr/stefansphtr/README.md

   </samp>
 </p>

-# Hello, there! 👋
+# Hello there! 👋

-My name is Stefanus Bernard Melkisedek, an undergraduate student majoring in Management and aspiring Data Analyst and Data Scientist.
+My name is Stefanus Bernard Melkisedek.
+I am an undergraduate student majoring in management and an aspiring data analyst and data scientist.
 I am passionate about deriving insightful recommendations from datasets to drive business decisions and strategy.

 ## 📊 Data Analysis Projects

 During my journey as a data analyst, I've worked on several projects.
-One of my notable projects is a comprehensive analysis of the Netflix Dataset, which was selected as the best project with a total score of 95 at the RevoU Tech Academy.
+One of my notable projects is a comprehensive analysis of the Netflix Dataset, which was selected as the best project at the RevoU Tech Academy with a total score of 95.

 ## 💻 Technical Skills